Wisconsin–La Crosse Eagles: Team

+WIAC conference championships

+As of May 4th, 2025, UWL has won 452 WIAC Conference Championships in the following categories:

 Individual teams

 Football

 The Eagles football team plays its home games at Veterans Memorial Stadium.
 The football program has won three national titles: the NAIA Division II Football National Championship in 1985 and NCAA Division III Football Championship in 1992 and 1995, all during the tenure of Roger Harring, who served as head coach from 1969 to 1999 and was inducted into the College Football Hall of Fame in 2005.

 Track and field

-The Eagles have won 18 team titles at the NCAA Division III Men's Indoor Track and Field Championships and 15 team titles at the NCAA Division III Men's Outdoor Track and Field Championships.
+The Eagles have won 21 team titles at the NCAA Division III Men's Indoor Track and Field Championships and 17 team titles at the NCAA Division III Men's Outdoor Track and Field Championships.
 Both totals are the best in Division III history.